Graphite2213/SNSWiki-Pages/en/README.md

 On this page you're filling out the file name, its path and its contents.
 In the upper, smaller, textbox, you should to put in the **name of the folder**, and then the name of the file.
 For example, if you're creating a page called "Example" you would type in `Example/example.html`.

-In the lower, bigger, textbook is for the article itself.
+In the lower, bigger, textbox is for the article itself.

 By clicking on the "commit changes" button you're saving all changes and moving on to the fourth step.